opengisci/opengisci.github.io/_posts/2023-09-28-covid-disability-reanalysis.md

 - Thursday, September 28 Class: Draft analysis plan of proposed changes and plans for interpreting the changes
 - Thursday, September 28 Lab: Finalize analysis plan and commit the plan to GitHub
 - Before Thursday, October 5 Lab: Commit finalized analysis report and blog post to GitHub

+## General types of improvements/contributions

+- If a process is difficult to understand or visualize, break it down into smaller steps and visualize intermediary outputs
+- Improve data visualizations to better understand the study
+- Choose a subjective or questionable research decision and try an alternative
+- Fix any errors or investigate any uncertainties you discover
+- Improve computational efficiency or coding style efficiency

 ## Suggested markdown for analysis plan